hapijs/hapi/API.md

 ### <a name="server.dependency()" /> `server.dependency(dependencies, [after])`

-Used within a plugin to declare a required dependency on other [plugins](#plugins) where:

-- `dependencies` - a single string or an array of plugin name strings which must be registered in order for this plugin to operate.
-Plugins listed must be registered before the server is initialized or started.
+Used within a plugin to declare a required dependency on other [plugins](#plugins) required for the current plugin to operate (plugins listed must be registered before the server is initialized or started) where:

+- `dependencies` - one of:
+  - a single plugin name string.
+  - an array of plugin name strings.
+  - an object where each key is a plugin name and each matching value is a [version range string](https://www.npmjs.com/package/semver) which must match the registered plugin version.

 - `after` - (optional) a function that is called after all the specified dependencies have been registered and before the server starts.
 The function is only called if the server is initialized